-Niel is a Senior Associate in MSCI’s global real estate research team.
+Niel Harmse works on the real estate-solutions research team.
 He focuses on performance measurement, portfolio management and risk-related research for asset owners and investment managers.
-Prior to joining MSCI, Niel was an investment analyst at Old Mutual Property and research analyst at Investment Property Databank (IPD).
-Niel holds a B.Com in Economics and a B.Com Hons (Econometrics) from the University of Johannesburg.
+Prior to joining MSCI, Niel was an investment analyst at Old Mutual Property and a research analyst at Investment Property Databank.
+He holds a B.Com in economics and a B.Com, with honors, in econometrics from the University of Johannesburg.

 Research and Insights